KerstenDoering/PubMedPortable/documentation/wiki.rst

 - The file "pmid_list.txt" contains 21 PubMed-IDs that were taken from "PubMed2Go/data/pubmed_result.txt".
 It is used as default by the script "write_BioC_XML.py".

+    - The user can store his own list of PubMed-IDs in "pmid_list.txt" or create a new file.
+This user-provided list of PubMed-IDs can be loaded with the parameter "-i".

+    - New PubMed-IDs can be selected from the PubMed2Go PostgreSQL tables, e.g. pubmed.tbl_abstract, pubmed.tbl_medline_citation, or pubmed.tbl_mesh_heading.

 - This script also uses the file "BioC.dtd", which defines the structure of the XML file (taken from https://github.com/2mh/PyBioC).
 Additionally, the file "Explanation.key" describes the semantics used for the annotations.
 In this example, MeSH terms are added as annotation XML elements to the basic BioC XML structure.

 - For the list of PubMed-IDs, the command "python write_BioC_XML.py" generates the BioC XML file "text_BioC.xml".